vcerny01/website/content/notes/Four Ways to See the Future.md

     - Darwinism as a metaphor for indefinite optimism
         - > But indefinite optimism seems inherently unsustainable: how can the future get better if no one plans for it?
         - > Actually, most everybody in the modern world has already heard an answer to this question: progress without planning is what we call “evolution.”
 Darwin himself wrote that life tends to “progress” without anybody intending it.
 Every living thing is just a random iteration on some other organism, and the best iterations win.
-        - > <mark>Darwinism may be a fine theory in other contexts, but in startups, intelligent design works best.</mark>
+        - > ==Darwinism may be a fine theory in other contexts, but in startups, intelligent design works best.==
             - Steve Jobs's way of doing business is a great example of intelligent design (definite optimism)
                 - > But the most important lesson to learn from Jobs has nothing to do with aesthetics.
 The greatest thing Jobs designed was his business.
 Apple imagined and executed definite multi-year plans to create new products and distribute them effectively.
 Forget “minimum viable products”—ever since he started Apple in 1976, Jobs saw that you can change the world through careful planning, not by listening to focus group feedback or copying others’ successes.
-                - > <mark>Long-term planning is often undervalued by our indefinite short-term world.</mark>
+                - > ==Long-term planning is often undervalued by our indefinite short-term world.==